 What are Cannabinoids?

-Cannabinoids are compounds that occur naturally in the cannabis Sativa plant.
-Whilst the cannabis plant contains well over 480 different compounds, only over a hundred are cannabinoids.
-The most well-known of these compounds is Δ9-THC or delta-9-tetrahydrocannabinol.
-CBD or Cannabidiol is another important cannabinoid and makes up about 40 percent of the plant’s resin extract.
+The most well-known of these compounds?
+Well, it’s Δ9-THC or delta-9-tetrahydrocannabinol.
+CBD or Cannabidiol is another important cannabinoids.
+And it makes up about 40 percent of the plant’s resin extract.

 - Tetrahydrocannabinol (THC)